 The next biggest chunk of the DC budget goes to Public Education, which includes the DC Public Schools and DC public charter schools, as well as the public library system and the University of the District of Columbia.
-Gross funds for public education totaled \$2.2 billion in fiscal year 2016.
+Gross funds for public education totaled \$2.5 billion in FY 2016.

 DC Public Schools provides general classroom instruction, as well as vocational, early childhood, English language learner services, and summer school for about 50,200 students in 2018.
-In FY 2016, DC public schools were allocated \$779 million in gross funds.
+In FY 2017, DC public schools were allocated \$965 million in gross funds.

 The District has a vibrant charter school movement, and a growing portion of public education funding is going to charter schools.
 As of 2018, there are 66 non-profits who operate 120 charter schools, which enroll about 44,300 students.
-In FY 2016, DC Public Charter Schools received funding of \$739 million to meet both their operating and facility expenses.
+In FY 2017, DC Public Charter Schools received funding of \$780 million to meet both their operating and facility expenses.